marcusmonteirodesouza/realworld-backend-go-httprouter-jet-postgresql/README.md

 - It uses [httprouter](https://github.com/julienschmidt/httprouter) to register routes and handlers.
 See [routes.go](cmd/api/routes.go).
 - It uses [Jet](https://github.com/go-jet/jet) to build type-safe SQL queries.
 This project doesn't use an ORM.
 - It uses [PostgreSQL](https://www.postgresql.org/) as database.
 Locally, the database runs as container [see docker-compose.yaml](docker-compose.yaml), and all it's data is stored in a volume mapped to the `postgres-data` folder inside the project (the folder is created automatically when running the container).
+- It uses [migrate](https://github.com/golang-migrate/migrate) to run migrations.
+See the [migrations folder](migrations)
 - It handles errors in a [centralized way](cmd/api/helpers.go).
 - It uses [Make](https://www.gnu.org/software/make/) to run some utility scripts.
 See the [Makefile](Makefile).

 # Getting started

 1. Run `cp .env.template .env`.
-The `.env` file contains the environment variables used by both Keycloak and the Realworld backend application, including secrets.
+The `.env` file contains the environment variables used by the application, including secrets.

-## Run the application

 1. Run `make up`.